raspberrypi/documentation/raspbian/applications/camera.md

 --demo,	-d		Run a demo mode <milliseconds>
 ```

-This options cycles through range of camera options, no capture is done, the demo will end at the end of the timeout period, irrespective of whether all the options have been cycled.
+This options cycles through range of camera options.
+No capture is taken, and the demo will end at the end of the timeout period, irrespective of whether all the options have been cycled.
 The time between cycles should be specified as a millisecond value.

 ```
 --encoding,	-e		Encoding to use for output file
 ```

-Valid options are jpg, bmp, gif and png.
-Note that unaccelerated image types (gif, png, bmp) will take much longer to save than JPG which is hardware accelerated.
+Valid options are jpg, bmp, gif, and png.
+Note that unaccelerated image types (gif, png, bmp) will take much longer to save than jpg which is hardware accelerated.
 Also note that the filename suffix is completely ignored when deciding the encoding of a file.

 ```
 --exif,	-x		EXIF tag to apply to captures (format as 'key=value')